How to get started with web navigation design?

 Search Engine Optimisation is a key part of any website and it should be taken into consideration from the very beginning when designing the navigation and structure of the site.
 If you’re not a SEO wizard we recommend to consult SEO professionals to make sure the site is technically and structurally SEO-proofed.

-We have been working with Suuntaus, a SEO company, and based on their tips, you should check at least these when planning the navigation and structure of your website:
+We have been working with Eetu, a SEO expert, and based on his tips, you should check at least these when planning the navigation and structure of your website:

 - URLs (these should follow the same logic throughout the site)